AGRI 005 19 credits

 AGRI 015 19 credits

-Hispanic Orchard Employee Education Program III/Integrated Pest Management Technician
+Hispanic Orchard Employee Ed Program III/Integrated Pest Management Technology

 Intensive IPM program prepares Latino orchard employees as pest management scouts.
 Instruction, mostly in Spanish, emphasizes English terminology.
 Includes study of pests, field sampling techniques, pest management basics and record keeping.
 Includes basic math, reading, writing, speaking and listening in English, and discussion of everyday life and citizenship.

 Taught in Spanish, this course introduces the principles and practices of farm management, including goal setting, developing a record-keeping system, cash flow, farm financial statements, balance sheets, budgets, personnel management, laws and regulations, legal forms, and food safety.
 Prerequisites: basic command of the English language.

 AGRI 017 19 credits